Central Valley – San Jose Travel Guide

 Also located in Cartago is the ethereal and enormous Basílica de Nuestra Señora de los Ángeles.
 This is a massive house of worship.
 It is immaculate and fascinating from the inside out.
 On August 2nd, the feast day of the Virgin of the Angels, the Basilica is the destination of an extensive pilgrimage.
 About 2.5 million believers throughout the country (and outside the country) make the trek.
 Many of the devout believers partake in the celebrated 22-kilometer walk to the basilica during the “Romería”.
 The church houses a statue of a Black Madonna known as “La Negrita”, who supposedly possessed great healing powers.
 The sick come to her statue in hopes of a miracle from La Negrita.

 For those who seek adventure in the form of “haunted” sites, Cartago contains what is considered as one of the most haunted places in Costa Rica, the Duran Sanitorium.
 The sanitorium was once featured on an episode of “Ghost Hunters International.”
 Dr. Carlos Duran built this creepy, ghostly building in 1915.
 People deemed it to be ideal for those suffering from consumption.
+If you are interested for indoor cycling in California, you can find everything you need at maximum fitness in Vacaville.
 It served as a hospital for tuberculosis patients for many years.
 Then, it was utilized as an asylum for the mentally ill.
 The Sanatorium terminated operations after 1963, since tuberculosis was no longer an issue.
 During a brief period, the place operated as an orphanage, and then later it was turned into a prison.

 Cartago is rich and blessed with natural beauty.
 Rolling green mountains, active volcanoes, hot springs and gardens are plentiful in the country’s coolest province.
 Home to the active Turrialba and photogenic Irazu volcanoes, Cartago is certainly not short on excitement.